Meat Roasting Time Calculator

 Mini-game: Pull the Roast at the Right Moment

-This optional mini-game turns the same roasting idea into a fast kitchen challenge.
+This optional mini-game turns the meat roasting time calculator's timing logic into a fast kitchen challenge.
 Each lane shows a different roast warming through the oven.
 Your job is to pull it when the thermometer reaches the green target band.
 Poultry lanes aim for 165°F, while beef and pork roasts finish lower.
 Heavier cuts take longer to heat, so timing each lane becomes a small lesson in the same variables the calculator uses.

 Score0